Mathématique: Chapter 46

 “But you can still do math.”

-“I can still do maths,” Rush agreed, “I can still speak English.
-I can still read your t-shirt, which I despise, by the way.”
+“I can still do maths,” Rush agreed, “I can speak English, and I can read your t-shirt, which I despise, by the way.”

 “Hey,” Eli said, pointing at the shirt.
 “This is the sign of our people.
 What mathematician despises pi?
 Oh.
 Duh.
 Hilarious.
 But, we digress.
-Look, you have to admit, this seems a little bit suspect, right?
+Look, you gotta admit, this seems a little suspect, right?
 Biologically, I mean.
-Even presuming unlimited technological prowess how would anyone even go about achieving a demi-memory wipe that leaves skillsets intact but eliminates personal memories?”
+Even presuming unlimited technological prowess, how would anyone achieve a demi-memory wipe that leaves skillsets intact but eliminates personal history?”

 Rush opened a hand and gestured vaguely at his right temple.